-The IRB must determine and document during this convened meeting the following:
+The IRB must determine at the next convened meeting:

-- That the death was or was not unanticipated and related to the research or there is insufficient information to make a determination - Whether modifications are warranted and - Whether/when/how investigators must notify or solicit renewed consent from enrolled subjects, and if so, when such notification or consent must take place and how it must be documented.
+- That the death was or was not unanticipated and related to the research or there is insufficient information to make a determination - Whether modifications are warranted and - Whether/when/how investigators must notify or solicit renewed consent from enrolled subjects.

-The IRB must notify the VA Facility Director, the RCO, and the ACOS/R&D within 5 business days of determinations.
+The IRB must notify the VA Facility Director within 5 business days of determinations.
 The Facility Director must report to ORO within 5 business days after notification by the IRB.